Intilery/looker-sync/README.md

 ### 3. Set-up your Webhook

-Goto the Github repository you want to trigger the hook from and point it at the public directory.
+Go to the Github repository you want to trigger the hook from and point it at the public folder which should be the only folder exposed by the HTTP server.
 Your keys will need to be bound to the user bound to the http client .e.g `apache`, `www-data`, etc

 ### 4. Cron Job Alternative